Common composting problems

 The compost bin is not big enough / is too big

-The bins have been specifically designed to be the optimum size for composting material as quickly as possible.
-If you find that you need a bigger bin I would suggest getting a second bin.
-Not only will you find that you have extra capacity, you will also find that it is far easier to manage two bins than one.
+Compost bins have been specifically designed to be the optimum size for composting material as quickly as possible.
+If you find that you need a bigger bin, get a second bin.
+Not only will you find that you have extra capacity but it is far easier to manage two bins than one.

 The lid / bin blows away in strong winds